corda/corda/docs/source/hello-world-introduction.rst

 In traditional distributed ledger systems, where all data is broadcast to every network participant, you don’t even think about this step – you simply package up your ledger update and send it out into the world.
-But in Corda, where privacy is a code focus, flows are used to carefully control who sees what during the process of agreeing a ledger update.
+But in Corda, where privacy is a core focus, flows are used to carefully control who sees what during the process of agreeing a ledger update.

 Progress so far